 Finding the right phone plan to fit your needs is tricky.
 Beyond just dollars and cents, you need to consider which phones are supported by which wireless carriers and what coverage and data speeds are like in the area where you’ll use your phone the most.
 Throw in carriers’ near-continual plan changes, and it’s a recipe for confusion.

 AT&T offers the most compelling individual cellphone plan, costing $60 a month for 3GB, and it doesn’t charge extra if you exceed that amount.
 MetroPCS has the best prepaid options, whether it’s the carrier’s $40-a-month 3GB plan or its $60 unlimited data offering, because it offers the best speeds among its peers.
-Families looking for prepaid coverage should consider the massive discounts Boost offers when you add additional lines to its plans.
+Families looking for prepaid coverage should consider the massive discounts Cricket offers when you add additional lines to its plans.

 These are the best cellular plans available right now.

 Best Cellphone Plans: Our Top Picks

 In evaluating plans, we looked at the four major U.S. carriers — AT&T, Sprint, T-Mobile and Verizon — and what they offer.
 We also evaluated five discount carriers: Boost Mobile, Cricket, MetroPCS, Straight Talk and Virgin.
 In addition to price, we considered network coverage and performance, including results from our own 4G network testing in half-a-dozen cities.
 In some cases, total savings on one carrier’s plan outweighed the performance edge another carrier might enjoy; other times, network performance was a deciding factor in our choice.

 If these are the best plans, does that mean you should drop your current carrier for one of the above plans that best covers your needs?
 (That assumes, of course, that the carrier we recommend provides ample coverage for your area.)
 Yes, but only if you can switch without consequences.